facebook/docusaurus/docs/getting-started-installation.md

 ## Updating Your Docusaurus Version

-After Docusaurus is installed, moving forward, you can check your current version of Docusaurus by going into the `website` directory and typing `yarn outdated docusaurus` or `npm outdated docusaurus`.
+At any time after Docusaurus is installed, you can check your current version of Docusaurus by going into the `website` directory and typing `yarn outdated docusaurus` or `npm outdated docusaurus`.

 You will see something like this: